top of page

 Capture the Full Range of Program Impact

-• Surveys that track changes in participants’ beliefs, attitudes, and dispositions
+• Surveys that track changes in participants’ beliefs, attitudes, and dispositions.

-• Measures of academic performance and engagement
+• Measures of academic performance and engagement.

-• Insights into future educational or career plans
+• Insights into future educational or career plans.

-• Enrollment in additional training, educational programs, or courses
+• Enrollment in additional training, educational programs, or courses.

 These broader indicators provide a more complete picture of how the program shapes participants’ trajectories.
+By focusing on these aspects, we can better understand the transformative effects of CTE programs.

 Account for Attrition in Your Evaluation Design